Regatta-Dev/kafka-sink-app/README.md

   </picture>
 </div>

-# Docker Kafka Cluster to Regatta Cluster via Sink Connector
+# Kafka to Regatta Cluster via Sink Connector

 This project demonstrates connecting a Docker-based Kafka Cluster to a Regatta Cluster using a Kafka Sink Connector.